dev-recon/Simple-arm-os/README.md

 # Documentation

 Will publish a documentation on how to:
-  1. Setup environment.
+  1. Setup environment: check `INSTALLATION_macos.md`for mac users.
-  2. Create and modify user programs.
+  1. Create and modify user programs.

 Roadmap for now id to develop the following features (to have a proper userland shell working):
   - virtio mmio block device for having real disk image to read and store data (get rid of RAMFS).
   - Files: create, write, lseek, dup.
   - chdir, rmdir, ...
   - proper signal management.
   - display (ram based) and keyboard management: base is in place (need testing and debuging)
   - tty (VT100)
   - timer (using software timer for now for scheduling).
   - user malloc() and free()
   - .... so many things to do :)
   - ideas very welcome as well.
   - plan to port it to different Raspberry Pi platforms (Pi 2-4).
 So if anywone would like to help build abstractions, feel free.

 Contributors are very welcome :)